diego-panw/azure-arm/Azure-Common-Deployments/v1/1fw_3nic_avset/README.md

 ### Overview
 This template deploys the following into a new or existing VNET with 3 subnets:
-* 1 x VM-Series firewalls
+* 1 x VM-Series firewalls (updated to vmseries-flex offer)
     * 3 x Interfaces
         * management: `<fw_name>-nic0`
         * dataplane1: `<fw_name>-nic1`